tc39/notes/es8/2017-03/mar-21.md

 CP: I can review.

-JF: I think I can get someone from PayPal to review.
+JXF: I think I can get someone from PayPal to review.

 DE: Any thoughts on the change in the design?